oss-slu/MeltShiny/README.md

 5. In the next window that pops up, click the “Browse” button.
 Using the file explorer that pops up, locate your R bin folder.
 If you chose to install R in the default location during R installation process, the path will follow the format: "C:\Program Files\R\R-version\bin", where the R-version will depend on the version of R you have installed.
 For example, a user who has an R version of 4.2.2 will have a path of "C:\Program Files\R\R-4.2.2\bin".

 6. Once you have added the R bin folder to your PATH variable, press ok and ok again to close the environment manager.

+Some users may have issues regarding the installation of R packages and dependencies, which means that the folder is not writable, and access needs to be given.
+Follow these steps if this is the case.

+1. Navigate to the same folder that contains your R bin folder, as you found while adding R to your PATH variable

+2. Right-Click on the library folder, and click Properties

+3. Click Edit, and a new pop out with 2 scroll windows should open.
+In the top one, select Users, and in the bottom one, fill in the box under 'Allow' next to 'Write', and click Apply.
+Then click 'Ok' and you should be good to close all properties and re-run the Dependencies Installer.

 ## Running MeltShiny